ArduPilot/ardupilot_wiki/rover/source/docs/rover-tuning-throttle-and-speed.rst

 One way to set the value is to:

-- set the :ref:`Auxiliary Function Switch <rover-auxiliary-functions>` to "Learn Cruise Speed"
+- set the :ref:`Auxiliary Function Switch <common-auxiliary-functions>` to "Learn Cruise Speed"
 - arm the vehicle and switch to :ref:`Manual <manual-mode>`
 - drive the vehicle at a speed close to the speed you would normally drive it at (in Auto or other modes)
 - move the aux function switch to the high position for a few seconds and then back down to the low position